nvminhtu/About-Me/README.md

 ### 2017 (Update to March) (experience)
 * PhaserJS (2 weeks), KonvaJS and Canvas (2 weeks)
 * Swift (1 week).

+# Developer Skills
+Not just a skill listing, I don't list my skills.
+I only take note, and save my skills and source in Github so that I can share to everyone who need reference or solve their problem.

+When I practice with code, or working on projects, I store data in Github.

+Please click to each skill, you can view detail (issues, what is that,...).

 ### Frontend Development
 * HTML4 / HTML5